reshmabidikar/slate/source/includes/_catalog.md

-### Retrieve priceList for a given subscription and date
+### Retrieve the priceList for a given subscription and date

+This endpoint allows to retrieve catalog information, more specifically information about the current `PriceList` associated with a given subscription.

 **HTTP Request**